The Difference Between a Will and a Trust

 - A physical act such as tearing up the will;

 - An operation of law, such as a subsequent marriage or a court determining the will to be invalid.

 After the testator’s death, their will is put through the probate process.
 Probate is the legal process in which a will’s validity or invalidity is determined.
 If the will is held to be valid, the testator’s estate will be distributed according to the directions in the will.
 While this may sound simple, probate proceedings tend to be complicated, time-consuming, expensive, and confusing.
 To get an idea of the process and complications, check out our guide to understanding the probate timeline.

 The trustee holds legal title to the trust property and must hold and manage the property for the benefit of the beneficiaries.
 The settlor can designate one or more trustees.
 If there is more than one trustee, each is referred to as a co-trustee.
 The settlor can, and should, also designate an alternative trustee.
-This person will serve as trustee if the original trustee cannot or will not perform their obligations.
+This person will serve as the trustee if the original trustee cannot or will not perform their obligations.

 In order for a trust to be correctly managed, the settlor usually creates a trust document.
-The trust document is commonly referred to as a Trust Deed.
+The trust document is commonly referred to as a trust deed.
 The trustee is obligated to manage and administer the trust in accordance with the terms of the trust document and law.
-Trusts are governed by state law and each state’s trust laws vary, so you should check your respective state’s requirements.
+Trusts are governed by state law, and each state’s trust laws vary, so you should check your respective state’s requirements.